 I used the slicing blade in my Cuisinart Food Processor (you could also use a mandoline like this one, just be careful not to cut yourself).
-Run all of the brussels sprouts through the chute and they will come out in nice slices.
+Run all of the Brussels Sprouts through the chute and they will come out in nice slices.

 If you do all 2 pounds you will fill the Cuisinart bowl entirely, a couple times.
 Just dump them all in a big bowl until you’re finished with every last one.
 Once you’re done with that, move on to the bacon.

 2. Slice your bacon into 1/2 inch pieces and saute in a pan until it is crispy.

 I used my Le Creuset Dutch Oven.
 I know these pans are expensive, but they are sooo worth it.
 I’ve had mine for over 20 years, and I use it all-the-time for so many different dishes.

 OK, back to the bacon.
 Once it is crispy, remove it to a paper towel-lined plate and spoon out most of the grease until you have about 2 tablespoons left in the pan.

 Don’t … I repeat, DO NOT nibble on all the bacon while you’re still cooking the Brussels Sprouts.
 Yeah, I know how tempting it is – OK, you can have a couple of nibbles – that’s it.
 Resist!
 The!
 Temptation!